 When you think about popcorn, movie theater popcorn may be the first thing to come to your mind.
 This popcorn is often popped in high-fat oils and then slathered in butter and salt.
-It may not be the most healthy snack.
-However, popcorn isn’t usually unhealthy.
-We are going to go over the many health benefits of popcorn, check out the calorie count in different types of popcorn and gather all the nutritional information you may need so you can enjoy your favorite snack.
+It's not the most nutritious snack if we're being honest.

 How Many Calories Are in Different Types of Popcorn?

 The number of calories in popcorn will also vary from brand to brand.
 Pre-packaged popcorn will differ depending on the ingredients each company uses.
-It is a lot to think about!
-But let’s take a look and get a good, general idea about the calories in popcorn.

-Air-popped Popcorn
+Air-Popped Popcorn

 • 93 calories